brainlife/app-streamlineCategorySegmentation/README.md

 ![alt text](wmaSeg.png)

 # app-wmaSeg
-Automatically segment a tractogram into categories (i.e. fronto-parietal tracts, parieto-temporal tracts, etc.)
+Automatically segment a tractogram into categories (i.e. fronto-parietal tracts, parieto-temporal tracts, etc).
+HIGHLY RECOMMENDED AS A MEANS OF RUNNING AN INITIAL QUALITY ASSURANCE CHECK ON YOUR GENERATED TRACTOGRAPHY.

 ### Authors
 - Daniel Bullock (dnbulloc@iu.edu)